massalabs/station-massa-wallet/CONTRIBUTING.md

 ## Operation vs Transaction

-In massa blockchain, an operation is include in blocks.
-Here in the wallet we call it a transaction.
+In the Massa blockchain, an operation refers to an action that is included in blocks.
+Operations can take various forms, such as buying a roll, selling a roll, transferring funds, executing a smart contract, or deploying a smart contract.
+Within the wallet, we use the term **transaction** to describe these operations.

 ## Transaction vs Transfer

-In massa blockchain, a transaction is an special kind of operation that allow to send MAS coins. from one account to another.
-Here in the wallet we call it a transfer.
+In the Massa blockchain, a transaction is a specific type of operation that enables the transfer of MAS coins from one account to another.
+Within the wallet, we specifically refer to this type of operation as a "transfer".